gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Both plugins now use the newer Maven 3 `org.apache.maven` and Aether libraries.
 Whilst the API's exposed by both plugins remain unchanged, the underlying publishing libraries have been upgraded.

-### Java stubs annotation processing of Groovy sources
+### Annotation processing of Java stubs generated from Groovy sources

 Annotation processing of Java stubs generated from Groovy sources is now disabled by default.
+Gradle 2.4 introduced the ability to use Java annotation processors on Groovy sources, but it could break tools that relied on Java annotation processing on Java classes and Groovy AST transformations on Groovy classes to perform code generation using the same annotations (see GRADLE-3300).

 If you want Java annotation processors to execute on stubs, you need to set the following option in `GroovyCompileOptions`:

     compileGroovy.groovyOptions.javaAnnotationProcessing = true

+See the [DSL reference for javaAnnotationProcessing](dsl/org.gradle.api.tasks.compile.GroovyCompileOptions.html#org.gradle.api.tasks.compile.GroovyCompileOptions:javaAnnotationProcessing) for more details.

 ## External contributions